Fastweb (telecommunications company): Acquisition of Vodafone Italia

 On March 15, 2024, Swisscom signed a binding purchase proposal to acquire 100% of Vodafone Italia for €8 billion, with the goal of merging it with Fastweb.
 The transaction is expected to be completed by the first quarter of 2025.
 As part of the agreement, Vodafone will continue to provide certain services to Fastweb, as well as grant the use of its brand for a maximum period of five years.

 On April 3, 2024, Fastweb also entered the electricity market.

 In September 2024, the Antitrust Authority published a notice of investigation and launched an inquiry.
 Swisscom announced that the European Commission had approved the acquisition of Vodafone Italia under the Foreign Subsidies Regulation.
 The transaction was also approved by AGCOM and AGCM in November and December 2024, respectively.

-On December 31, 2024, Swisscom, through Fastweb, completed the acquisition of Vodafone Italia, giving rise to Fastweb + Vodafone.
+On December 31, 2024, Swisscom, through Fastweb, completed the acquisition of Vodafone Italia for €8 billion, using Fastweb + Vodafone brand as the corporate identity during the transition period.